 Credit usage

 Each organization uses cloud resources differently, so each uses credits differently.
 Even heavy use of a cloud service often offers the best value.
 Rather than targeting all instances of heavy credit use as excessive, carefully evaluate reasons for usage.
-For example, identify duplicate efforts, redundant data, and the use of services or data that are also available locally.
+For example, identify duplicate efforts, redundant data, and the use of services or data that are also available locally by doing the following:

 Identify and investigate unintended use of credits and suggest alternative solutions such as the following examples:

-• Unnecessarily generated tile services—Use the option to generate tiles automatically only to generate tiles when they are first viewed by a viewer so you'll only be charged for generating tiles that are requested.
-If you'd rather generate your own tiles, build the tile cache in ArcGIS Pro or ArcMap (as a tile package), and then upload and publish the tile package in ArcGIS Online.
+- Unnecessarily generated tile services—Use the option to generate tiles automatically only to generate tiles when they are first viewed by a viewer so you'll only be charged for generating tiles that are requested.
+If you'd rather generate your own tiles, build the tile cache in ArcGIS Pro (as a tile package), and upload and publish the tile package in ArcGIS Online.

-• Duplicate layers—Search for layers to see if they are already available before publishing.
-Use a hosted feature layer view to provide a different view of the data (fewer fields, specific features), without needing to store a duplicate set of data in ArcGIS Online.
+- Duplicate layers—Search for layers to see whether they are already available before publishing.
+Use a hosted view to provide a different view of the data (fewer fields, specific features), without needing to store a duplicate set of data in ArcGIS Online.

-• Large or repeated geocoding, routing, or geoenrichment jobs within the same organization—Discourage regeocoding of the same data.
+- Large or repeated geocoding or routing jobs, or use of ArcGIS GeoEnrichment Service in the same organization—Discourage repeat geocoding of the same data.
 If a dataset has been created from an ArcGIS Online tool, encourage users to share the data instead of running duplicate jobs.
 You can also encourage the use of locators running on ArcGIS Server for repetitive jobs.
 Publish commonly used layers to the system and publicize them.